kaszabimre/EAPlayers/README.md

     - Depends on the "pre-conditions" job.
     - Configures the environment, selects the Xcode version, resolves Swift package dependencies, and builds the iOS app using `xcodebuild`.
 It targets an iOS Simulator with the specified configuration.

+4. **Comment Test**:
+   - Depends on the "pre-conditions" job.
+   - Adds the Kover report to the pull request if the build passes.

 #### Kotlin Multiplatform Cache Action

 A custom action is used for caching Gradle and Kotlin Native artifacts to speed up the build process.
 The action caches directories such as Gradle caches, wrapper files, and Kotlin Native dependencies.
 The cache keys are based on the content of Gradle build files, ensuring cache consistency across builds.

+#### Comment Kover Report to the PR Action

+This workflow downloads a code coverage report artifact and adds it as a comment to the pull request using the Kover Report GitHub Action.

+#### Kover XML Report

+This workflow runs the koverXmlReportDebug Gradle task and generates an XML report for code coverage using the Kover plugin.

 </details>